 This past weekend while I was out taking pasture forage measurements at our North Middle TN farm, I got a brief tour of the tobacco crop which is in the middle of harvest.
 The University has some air-cured and barn(?) cured tobacco on the farm and I got to see a little of both.
 I even got to walk in one of the barns that was on fire and learned it’s just sawmill boards and sawdust on fire, the smoke and heat are what cures the tobacco.
 It can take several fires to cure tobacco.

 The burley tobacco is the lighter green, taller variety in these photos.
 It’s mostly used in cigarettes.
-Many U.S. cigarettes are a blend of a couple U.S. varieties and an overseas variety of tobacco.
+Many U.S. cigarettes are a blend of a couple of U.S. varieties and an overseas variety of tobacco.

 The dark fire tobacco is what’s used in chews and cigars.
 The leaf is what actually makes the wrap around the cigar.

 Tomorrow I’ll have a guest post by David Hayden who actually grew up farming tobacco and studied it in college.
-He has some great insight to the growing season for tobacco and some of the difficulties farmers face when growing the crop.
+He has some great insight into the growing season for tobacco and some of the difficulties farmers face when growing the crop.
 Be sure to tune in!